MaxSally/DIGforDNN/README.md

 -   Command line:
     + Go to `DIGforDNN/src`
     + `chmod +x FindDNNTrace.py` to allow execution on the program
-    + `python FindDNNTrace.py` to run it.
+    + `python FindDNNTrace.py INPUT_FILE` to run it.
 Expected output shown in section 3.
+    + Sample input is `input.json`.
+As of right now, the program only accepts input in json format.
     + If needed to install library: `python -m pip install PACKAGE_NAME`

 3. Expected Output: